int19h/jbomohi/dict/i'au/comments.md

 preceding the UI would be either .{i} or {vau}).
 I could not quite word it/make it work technically, but I still think that it could be useful.

+## 2015-07-19T12:22:46Z — spheniscine (comment 2335, on definition 66786, in reply to 2328)

+Re: Current (and hopefully final) understanding of the grammar of i'au

+Actually I'm beginning to think you may have a point.
+Consider

+lo nu ko'a broda ko'e lo nu ko'i ko'o brode i'au po'o broda brode

+{po'o} would be more naturally interpreted to attach to that last construct, so why should it work if that nested-NU occurs at the end?

+This does complicate things somewhat.
+Both these usages want something short (hence my booking of the precious, and atypical, monosyllabic cmavo {iau} for this), but cmavo space is an issue.